The top threshold effect in the $\gamma\gamma$ production at the LHC: Computations and results

 \subsection{Combined Processes ($gg\to\gamma\gamma + qX\to\gamma\gamma$)}

 We now combine the events from $gg\to\gamma\gamma$ and $qX\to\gamma\gamma$ processes after multiplying their cross-sections with the respective $K$-factors [Eqs.~\eqref{eq:kgg}~\&~\eqref{eq:kpp}, respectively].
-While combining we keep the luminosity same as the $qX$ processes, $230$ fb$^{-1}$.
-We then fit the combined events with the ATLAS fitting function [Eq.~\eqref{eq:fitform}].
-The events of the gluon fusion process are overshadowed by the $qX$ events and the dip in the $gg$ channel gets hidden in the combined events.
-This can be see in Fig.~\ref{fig:thres3} (top panel) where we show the difference between the combined events and the ATLAS fit.
-As earlier, we focus in $250 \leq M_{\gamma\gamma} \leq 510$ GeV and fit the difference with a function that is a linear combination of [Eq.~\eqref{eq:gg_fitform}] and [Eq.~\eqref{eq:qx_fitform}],
+While combining we keep the luminosity same as the $qX$ processes, $346$ fb$^{-1}$.
+We then fit the combined events with the ATLAS fitting function [Eq.~\eqref{eq:fitform}].The dip due to the gluon fusion is clearly visible in the top panel of Fig.~\ref{fig:thres3} where we show the difference between the combined events and the ATLAS fit.
+As earlier, we focus in $250 \leq M_{\gamma\gamma} \leq 510$ GeV and fit the difference with a function that is a linear combination of $g_0(x)$ [Eq.~\eqref{eq:gg_fitform}] and a quadratic polynomial, \footnote{Increasing the degree of this polynomial does not lead to any better fit.}

-Note that in the last step, to keep the models unchanged, only $\mathcal Q$ and $\mathcal G$ are allowed to vary while other parameters (i.e. $B/A$, $C$, $\sigma$, $\sigma_g$, $\sigma_q$, $x_0$ and $x_{01}$) are held fixed to the values obtained earlier.
-Here $A$ is a normalization factor introduced to account for the fact that the $gg$ events were generated for a different luminosity than the $qX$ luminosity and is estimated to be $189$.
+The quadratic polynomial is added to account for the fluctuations of the $qX\rightarrow\gamma\gamma$ process seen in Fig.~\ref{fig:thres2}.
+Note that in this step, only $\mathcal Q_i$'s and $\mathcal G$ are allowed to vary while other parameters ({\it i.e.} $\mathcal R$, $\sigma$, $\sigma_g$ and $x_0$) are held fixed to their respective values obtained earlier.
 In the bottom panel of Fig.~\ref{fig:thres3} we show the fit thus obtained.
-The difference fit has $\chi^2/d.o.f. =0.59$ and it gives us $\mathcal Q = 1.08$ and $\mathcal G = 1.0\pm 0.33$.
-The small $\chi^2$ implies that it is a good fit.
-From the extracted value of the parameter $\mathcal G$ we see that with the chosen luminosity we have a a little better than 3 $\sigma$ detection of the dip.
-Hence we are able to successfully isolate the $gg$-dip from the $qX$-distribution with a luminosity of about 230 fb$^{-1}$ which will be achieved at the LHC in near future.
+The parameter values are $\mathcal G=624.35$, $\mathcal Q_0=-1.6684\times10^{3}$, $\mathcal Q_1=1.1332\times{10}^{5}$ and $\mathcal Q_2=-1.8397\times10^{6}$.
+This four parameter fit has $\chi^2/{\rm d.o.f.} = 1.09$, indicating that it is a good fit.
+The one sigma error in $\mathcal G$ is about $114$, which indicates that the dip is detected at the significance of roughly 5$\sigma$.
+This demonstrates that within $346~{\rm fb}^{-1}$ of LHC luminosity such a statistical fitting can isolate the gluon fusion threshold contribution with a high degree of accuracy.
+A reasonable three to four sigma detection may be possible even with much lower luminosity.
+Hence it would be worthwhile to apply our analysis to data that would be available in near future.

 The above procedure of fitting the difference effectively amounts to fitting the $pp\to\gamma\gamma$ combined events with the following function